-Although initially everything seemed fine, within two months I was forced to shift to another hosting service provider due to performance reasons.
-My site was frequently not loading or displaying properly.
-On further investigation, I found it was due to MySQL queries getting frequently killed off by the server.
+Although at first everything seemed fine, within two months I was forced to shift to another hosting service provider due to performance reasons.
+My website was frequently not loading fully or displaying properly.
+On further investigation, I found that it was due to MySQL queries getting frequently killed off by the server.
 As a result, WordPress was not able to serve pages properly leading to display issues.

-Now, I had never faced this problem on my previous host BizzHost.
-But instead of accepting any mistake at their end, BigRock simply blamed my site software for it.
+Now, I had never faced this problem on any of my previous web hosts.
+But instead of accepting any problems at their end, BigRock simply blamed my site software for it.
 This was bizarre – I was using WordPress for my website, which is the most popular CMS in the world.
 Not only that, my theme was a popular paid theme used by thousands of others.
 Even the plugins used were all popular and downloaded from official WordPress site.

 However, when I cancelled my hosting order and asked for a pro-rated refund, I was told that there is no refund after the 30-day money back period!
 Now, this goes against the convention followed in the hosting industry, which is to offer pro-rated refunds after the initial money-back period.
 Not only this, nowhere on the BigRock site is it prominently mentioned that there will be no pro-rated refunds after the money back period.
 I had to struggle to find a reference in some BigRock policy page.

 And of course, since they’re a big organization, they didn’t really care about me moving away.
 Nor was there any regret or remorse for the fact that I was cheated out of my money due to their policies and poor performance.